 - Leading Hong Kong conglomerate – on the development agreement and the operating agreement in relation to the opening of a British branded school in China.

 - Presentations & Teaching Experience

-Jack is regularly invited to speak at events and roundtables on venture capital investment and cross-border transactions hosted by organisations such as the UK’s Department of International Trade, British High Commissions and Embassies across Asia, Hong Kong Trade and Development Council, tech and life science accelerators in Asia and the UK, and others.
+Jack is regularly invited to speak at events and roundtables on venture capital investment and cross-border transactions hosted by organisations such as the UK’s Department of International Trade, British High Commissions and Embassies across the APAC region, Hong Kong Trade and Development Council, tech and life science accelerators in the APAC region and the UK, and others.